 What happens if my TRP application is denied at the border?+

-If denied at a port of entry, you will be refused entry to Canada.
+If denied at a port of entry, you may be refused entry to Canada.
 There is no formal appeal of a port-of-entry TRP decision, though you can reapply through a visa office with a more complete application.
-A refusal does not permanently bar you — it is not the same as a removal order.
+A refusal does not permanently bar you, it is not the same as a removal order.

 How Do TRP, Criminal Rehabilitation, and Deemed Rehabilitation Compare?